vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

 ---
 ```

-This looks really familiar, althought a bit different, to the function that we created to list our posts for each year.
+This looks quite familiar to the `getStaticPaths()` function we created to list our posts for each year, doesn't it?

 After doing this, when running `astro build` the output will show something like this: